 If your ecommerce business is dealing with credit or debit card processing, this means that it works closely with sensitive data that should be protected.
 Thus, the PCI DSS requirements apply in your case, and you have the responsibility to ensure that the transactions are carried out in a secure way.
 After all, every cardholder should feel safe when they make a purchase via the payment system you offer.

 The PCI DSS meaning is that merchants and customers are protected from fraud.
 This compliance serves to safeguard against such typical threats as:

-So, this certificate is basically one of the pillars that carry every successful venue, both online or physical.
+So, this certificate is basically one of the pillars that carry every successful payment network, both online or physical.
 But what does PCI DSS certification exactly include?
 Let’s investigate.

 You may ask, what are the requirements set by this standard?
 And how to become PCI DSS- compliant?
 Universally, there are 12 key principles to follow.
 Let’s take a quick look:

-Now, let’s see which security level your venue should be compliant with.
+Now, let’s see which security level your network should be compliant with.

 It is generally accepted that there are 4 levels of PCI DSS security compliance.
 Here’s a short review of each one.